-Abram and his men were camped down at King’s Valley, when the king of Sodom came out to meet him.
+Abram and his men were camped down at King’s Valley when the king of Sodom came out to meet him.
 Melchizedek, king of Salem and priest of God Most High, also came and presented refreshments of bread and wine to Abram and his men.

-He blessed Abram, saying, “God Most High, maker of all things, blesses you, Abram.
+Melchizedek blessed Abram, saying, “God Most High, maker of all things, blesses you, Abram.
 May God Most High be blessed for delivering your enemies to you.”

-As a token of gratitude, Abram gave King Melchizedek a tenth of all the spoils of war.
+As a token of his gratitude, Abram gave King Melchizedek a tenth of all the spoils of war.

-King Bera of Sodom pulled Abram aside and said, “As long as you’re divvying up the spoils, give me the people and you can have the goods.”
+King Bera of Sodom pulled Abram aside and said, “As long as you’re divvying up the spoils, give me the people, and you can have the goods.”

-Abram’s eyes pierced the king’s.
-“I swore to my Lord, God Most High, maker of all things, that I’d not take a single thread or shoe,” he said.
-“I’ll not have it said by anyone, ‘I have made Abram rich.’”
+Abram grimaced.
+In a sharp tone, he answered, “I swore to my Lord, God Most High, maker of all things, that I’d not take a single thread or shoe.
+I’ll not have it said by anyone, ‘I have made Abram rich.’”

 Inspiration: Genesis 14